What is an oil spill?

 Proper care should be taken while handling the equipment used in the process to be executed.

 There is no guarantee as to how far the recovery process will be successful.
-Much of the success is dependent on nature and composition of the spilled oil, the characteristics of the area that has been affected.
+Much of the success is dependent on the nature and composition of the spilled oil, the characteristics of the area that has been affected.

 Large scale recovery of the environment through decontamination and physical removal of oil waste can prove to be harmful to the substrate biomass.
 If the process decided upon is bioremediation then the addition of microorganisms, nutrients, and oxygen can speed up the process.